 “My generation was taught to hide under our desk when the bomb came, so you always had in the back of your mind that any minute, any day, life could come to an end,” Brown recalled in an interview.
 “What I wanted was a baby in my arms, a home, a husband, a kitchen to cook in, a yard to raise roses.
 My little brother was born because I begged my parents for a baby at ten years old.”

-After the two were married, Lewis planned to take Brown along on on a tour of England.
+After the two were married on December 12, 1957, Lewis planned to take Brown along on a tour of England.
 Elvis had been drafted into the military, and Lewis was poised to take his place as rock’s biggest name.
 The England tour was supposed to establish a British fan base that would, hopefully, lead to a worldwide audience.

 However, upon landing in the country with his child-bride, it became clear that the Brits were not on board with Jerry Lee Lewis.
 His managers had warned him about the British press and their delight in tearing down American superstars, but Lewis hadn’t listened.